-- Accentuate the Negative: Many of Cobain's lyrics write about a Crapsack World and his personal hatred for machoism, homophobes and abuse of women.
+- Accentuate the Negative: Many of Cobain's lyrics write about a Crapsack World and his personal hatred for machismo, homophobia and abuse of women.

 - Harsh Vocals: He once complained in an interview about having to scream his lungs out every night on stage.

 - Refuge in Audacity: Cobain often gave his songs themes, titles or lines that were clearly intended to shock and alienate certain people.
-He also used Nightmare Fuel drug-, disease-, death- and human anatomy imagery that would repulse average listeners.
+He also used nightmare laden imagery (with special attention given to drugs, disease, death, and human anatomy) that would repulse average listeners.
 Apart from that he sometimes performed in dress or flirted with homosexuality to piss off his macho homophobic fan-base.

-- Three Chords and the Truth: His sound is simple, but effective.
+- Three Chords and the Truth: His sound is simple, and solos aren't very technical in nature, but the music is still quite effective.

 - Word Salad Lyrics: Kurt blatantly admitted he had been more concerned about the music than the words, even going so far as to occasionally string words together just because he thought they sounded good together, not because they meant anything special to him.